mandiant/flare-fakenet-ng/docs/CustomResponse.md

 * `MatchURIs`: a comma-separated list of URIs that will match against request URIs.

+If both matching specifications are present in a single section, they will be evaluated conjunctively (logical and).

 Valid response specifications are:
 * `ReturnRawFile`: Returns the raw contents of the specified file located under the web root, with the exception of replacing any occurrences of `<RAW-DATE>`